Engineering 100-980

 1. Team number, name, members with a logo

-2. Focus area for the project (CAD, build, sensors, simulation)
+2. Area of focused refinement/analysis (CAD, build, sensors, simulation)

 3. Level 1 Requirements for the project